jing-yen/ip/docs/README.md

 **Expected Output:**
 ```
 Bye.
-Hope not to see you in the cold, dark outer space!
+Hope not to see you for tin the cold, dark outer space!
 ```

 ## Error Handling